List of Jessica Jones characters: Shane Ryback

 Shane Ryback (portrayed by Eden Marryshow) is a con artist working with Inez Green.
+Ryback was freed by Jeri Hogarth with the promise that he would use his supposed powers to cure her of ALS, as his lover, Green, had swindled her.
+After running away with Green, Ryback was killed by her, as she believed he had been unfaithful, unaware that Hogarth had orchestrated the murder as revenge.

 Introduced in season three

 Gillian

 Gillian (portrayed by Aneesh Sheth) is Jessica's newest assistant who is sarcastic and friendly.
 She is transgender.

-Grace
+Grace Bennett

 Grace (portrayed by Jessica Frances Dukes) is Trish's co-host on Style with Trish.

 Brianna Gelden

-Brianna "Berry" Gelden (portrayed by Jamie Neumann) is the sister to Erik Gelden and a prostitute.
+Brianna "Berry" Gelden (portrayed by Jamie Neumann) is the sister to Erik Gelden and a prostitute, who was in danger at the hands of serial killer Gregory Sallinger.
+Brianna becomes Malcolm's newest love interest, under his protection.

 Guest characters

 The following is a supplementary list of recurring guest stars that appear in lesser roles or make significant cameo appearances.
 The characters are listed, in order of appearance on the show, by the other MCU media or season in which they first appeared.